itsneski/lightning-jet/README.md

 ```bash
 export PATH="$HOME/lightning-jet:<rest of your path, leave it as is>"
 ```
-Next execute the update `.profile` for you current terminal session.
+Next execute the updated `.profile` for you current terminal session.
 The path will be set automatically for all new sessions.
 ```bash
 . ~/.profile
 ```